Cymophobia or Kymophobia – The Fear Of Waves Or Wave Like Motions

 Going up and down, up and down, wave after wave, endless energy.
-Does these simple thoughts cause you discomfort?
+Do these simple thoughts cause you discomfort?

-Do you always avoid the wave pools at water parks?
+Do you avoid the wave pools at water parks?
 Does your stomach churn at the thought of activities like surfing and paddle boarding?
-What about a big boat riding up and down on 15 ft rolling waves or a simple walk on the ocean beach?
-If your answer was a firm yes, you may have cymophobia or kymophobia the excessive fear of waves or wave like motions.
+What about a big boat riding up and down on fifteen-foot rolling waves, or a simple walk on the ocean beach?
+If your answer was a firm yes, you may have cymophobia or kymophobia, the excessive fear of waves or wave-like motions.

-Reading about floods, tsunamis, and hurricanes on the news must make your heart beat at a rapid pace and your mouth run dry.
+Reading about floods, tsunamis, and hurricanes on the news must make your heart race and your mouth run dry.
 You probably can’t even think of living near deep, large bodies of water, such as the ocean.

-Simply being near the sea can aggravate your fears of drowning and suffocation by huge waves.
-It can feel impossibly difficult to push away thoughts of waves so that it does not trigger your cymophobia.
+Simply being near the sea can aggravate your fears of drowning or suffocation by huge waves.
+It can feel impossible to push away thoughts of waves to avoid triggering your cymphobia.
 But it doesn’t always have to be this way.
-To deal with this phobia, you must first have a deeper understanding of it.
+To deal with this phobia, first try to have a deeper understanding of it.

 Cymophobia is the irrational fear of waves, sea swells, and wave-like motions.
-If you’ve been wondering about cymophobia meaning, it originates from the Greek word “cymo” meaning waves and “phobos” meaning fear.
-This phobia is also linked with the phobia of water called “aquaphobia.”
+The meaning of cymophobia originates from the Greek word cymo meaning “waves” and phobos meaning “fear”.
+This phobia is also linked with the phobia of water called aquaphobia.

-It might sound like an odd thing to fear, but it is not something you can’t get over.
+It might sound like an odd thing to fear, but it’s something you can learn to overcome.
 If you suffer from cymophobia, don’t be disheartened.
 You can deal with it by learning more about its causes, symptoms, and treatments.

 Cymophobia Causes